ajgartman/project01_CSV_cleaner/README.md

 4. 'Value', 'Wage' and "Release Clause' are string columns.
 Convert them to numbers.
 For eg, "M" in value column is Million, so multiply the row values by 1,000,000, etc. - DONE
 5. Some columns have 'star' characters.
 Strip those columns of these stars and make the columns numerical - DONE
-6. Which players are highly valuable but still underpaid (on low wages)? (hint: scatter plot between wage and value) - DONE